tonethar/IGME-235-Shared/tutorial/web-apps-lab-5.md

 ## C) Submission
 Save a copy of what you get done for future submission as usual.

-Check the "After Lab Checklist" for submission instructions.
+See the Weekly Checklist for submission instructions.

 ## D) Optional Extra Credit (worth 1 full HW)
 Can you do a version of this web app, but with HTML checkboxes?
 Name the file **web-apps-5-with-checkboxes.html**